The Big Picture on Questions To Ask Before Buying Rental Property:

 While you’re making up your mind, check out these Airbnb success tips for new Airbnb landlords, or you can check out this masterclass we held with Airbnb expert Al Williamson.

-Buying a rental property is nothing like buying a stock.
+Buying a rental property is nothing like buying a stock, so it’s only fair to ask questions beforehand.
 It takes time, it takes effort, it takes a lot more money to come up with a down payment, and you can’t sell it on a whim.

 But for all that, rental properties come with some unique advantages.
-You can accurately forecast your cash flow and returns, before buying a rental property.
-You have a degree of control over those returns, in your approach to property management.
-Rental properties are far less volatile than stocks, both in property values and rents.
+You can accurately forecast your cash flow and returns before buying a rental property.
+You have a degree of control over those returns in your approach to property management.
+Rental properties are far less volatile than stocks in terms of property values and rents.

 Before you buy your first rental property, make sure you know what you’re getting yourself into.
 We offer plenty of free education, from our rental income blog to our webinars to our free rental investing course, but we’re not the only source of education out there.
-Read everything you can, join webinars, listen to podcasts, because the more you know before buying a rental property, the more likely you are to earn good money doing it.
+Read everything you can, join webinars, and listen to podcasts because the more you know before buying a rental property, the more likely you will earn good money.

 More for New Real Estate Investors: